 - 26).
 The Institute must also have particular regard to the duty to ensure freedom of speech and to the importance of academic freedom (Section 31).
 Under Section 29, the Institute must have regard to any such guidance in carrying out that duty. - 2.5.1 SIAL complies with this duty in all its aspects, which in practice means striking the correct balance between concerns around extremism and concerns around censorship.
 By promoting its Institutional values, SIAL aims to address this challenge.
 Compliance with the duty covers many areas of activity, including pastoral support for students, staff training, information sharing and assessing speakers and events.
 In assessing speakers for any event associated with SIAL, note will be taken of the Government's list of terrorist groups or organisations banned under UK law and details of the proscription criteria. - 2.6.
 This policy applies to all students, staff, and members of SIAL's Governing Body, and visiting speakers across all SIAL premises or any venues used for SIAL activities. - 2.7.
 SIAL is committed to the principles of academic freedom, freedom of speech, and expression.
 It fosters an environment where all its students and staff can participate fully in the life of the Institute, and where everyone feels confident and able to research, question and test received wisdom, and to express new ideas and controversial or unpopular opinions, without fear of isolation, marginalisation or discrimination.
 The Institute believes that all staff and students should have the right to speak freely, without fear of disciplinary action or any other sanction, provided they do so lawfully, without malice and in the public interest.
 At the same time, all staff have a responsibility not to abuse this right so as to bring the name of the Institute into disrepute, nor as an alternative to agreed complaints and grievance channels. - 2.8.
+With this in mind, we believe that the exposure of students to course materials, and statements made and views expressed by a person as part of teaching, research or discussions about any subject matter that is connected with the content of their course, are unlikely to constitute harassment. - 2.9.
 The Director and members of the Governing Body have a responsibility to maintain good order on SIAL premises.
 They have both the right and the power to regularise and if necessary to impose conditions or restrictions upon the conduct of meetings and other activities upon their premises or any venues used for SIAL activities.
 They are also responsible for ensuring that the study by students at the Institute is not interrupted, that property is not damaged and that good order and proper academic discipline is maintained.